Yitaek/traefik-v2-ha-demo/README.md

 You can also look at Traefik's debug logs to watch the cert become active.

-Finally, point the DNS record to the IP address of the Load Balancer to see a TLS enabled site backed by HA Traefik + Cert-Manager.
+Finally, point the DNS record to the IP address of the Load Balancer to see a TLS enabled site backed by HA Traefik + cert-manager.
 Optionally, you can deploy the HTTPS redirect middleware for completeness.